strawberry-graphql/strawberry/CONTRIBUTING.md

 $ poetry install
 $ poetry run pytest tests
 ```
+To run tests faster you can use `-n auto` argument from pytest-xdist.

 Strawberry uses the [black](https://github.com/ambv/black) coding style and you
 must ensure that your code follows it.
 If not, the CI will fail and your Pull Request will not be merged.